 One of the best things about cooking soups, is that they are pretty no fuss.
 This split pea soup recipe is no different.
 I’ve included some step by step photos to show you just how easy it is.

-STEP #1: Heat olive oil in a large pot over medium heat.
+STEP #1: Heat olive oil in a large pot or dutch oven over medium heat.
+Saute onions, carrots, celery and garlic.
+Cook just until vegetables start to soften, about 3 minutes.
+Stir occasionally.

 STEP #3: Remove ham hock from the soup.
 Allow to cool for several minutes and then shred.

-STEP #4: Return the meat to the pot and cook for another 20 – 30 minutes or until the peas have broken down.
+STEP #4: Return the meat to the pot and Simmer for another 20 – 30 minutes or until the peas have broken down.
+Season to taste with salt and black pepper.

 Storing and Reheating Leftover Split Pea Soup:

 Store any leftovers in a container in the refrigerator.
 When it comes to reheating, you might notice that split pea soup will thicken as it cools.
-To reheat it, I always add a little bit of broth or water as I’m heating it up.
-This will help thin it a bit.
+To reheat it, I always add a little bit of broth or water as I’m heating it up to help thin it out a bit.
+You can reheat in a pot on the stove or in the microwave.

 Split Pea Soup with Ham Hocks